COVID-19 pandemic in Kazakhstan: October 2020

 At a state briefing, Healthcare Ministry representative Bağdat Qojahmetov stated that a strict quarantine would be imposed if the daily rate of infections reaches 30,000, asserting that Kazakhstan's healthcare system is ready to receive up to 70,000 patients with infected with the COVID-19.

 Number of restrictions were introduced on 5 October towards international flights by suspending its resumption and limiting passenger travels to Turkey.

 On 7 October, Healthcare Minister Alexey Tsoi forecasted possible three scenarios in regard to curbing the pandemic which were: introducing a lockdown in mid-December if only 60% of populace comply with the mask mandate, introducing a lockdown in January if social distancing and 70% mask mandate compliance is ensured, or completely avoiding lockdown if a 100% mask mandate compliance is ensured, outlining that the forecasts emphasise the "effectiveness of preventive measures" as all regions were in the 'green zone'.

 At the Central Communications Service on 14 October, Tsoi suggested that another state of emergency could be introduced if the pandemic situation worsens in the country, not ruling out strict measures.
 From there, he called on all Kazakh citizens to wear masks, practice social distancing, and avoiding mass gatherings in order to prevent state of emergency being enacted.

 Since early October, quarantine measures were strengthened in several regions of Kazakhstan.
-In the cities of Almaty and Nur-Sultan, monitoring groups were instructed to carry out inspections for potential restriction violations in enterprises and in.
+In the cities of Almaty and Astana, monitoring groups were instructed to carry out inspections for potential restriction violations in enterprises and in.